artsy/README/playbooks/cloudflare.md

 3) The value `loadBalancerSourceRanges` is set on the [service ELB](https://github.com/artsy/force/blob/master/hokusai/production.yml#L143) restricting traffic coming from Cloudflare's edge nodes

-With this setup, Cloudflare resolves requests to IPs of their edge nodes, then makes requests to our ELSb as origin servers.
+With this setup, Cloudflare resolves requests to IPs of their edge nodes, then makes requests to our ELBs as origin servers.

 ## Routing requests around Cloudflare

-In the case of Cloudflare edge node failures, we have the option to route requests to pass through the Cloudflare Firewall on its edge nodes.
-In the DNS settings, if the domain's "Status" field with the Cloud icon on the right-hand column is orange and reports "DNS and HTTP Proxy (CDN)" then the Firewall is active and DNS requests for `*.artsy.net.cdn.cloudflare.net.` will resolve to Cloudflare edge node IPs, as is described above.
+In the case of Cloudflare edge node failures, we have the option to route requests to pass through the Cloudflare firewall on its edge nodes.
+In the DNS settings, if the domain's "Status" field with the *☁* icon on the right-hand column is orange and reports "DNS and HTTP Proxy (CDN)" then the firewall is active and DNS requests for `*.artsy.net.cdn.cloudflare.net.` will resolve to Cloudflare edge node IPs, as is described above.

-However, this can be toggled to a greyed-out icon that reports "DNS only" and will serve DNS requests for the domain `*.artsy.net.cdn.cloudflare.net.` as a CNAME for the origin server.
-In this case, requests resolve to the ELB ips and do not apss through the Cloudflare Edge nodes.
+However, this can be toggled to a greyed-out *☁* icon that reports "DNS only" and will serve DNS requests for the domain `*.artsy.net.cdn.cloudflare.net.` as a CNAME for the origin server.
+In this case, requests resolve to the ELB's IP addresses and do not pass through the Cloudflare edge nodes.

-Note that if you change to DNS only be sure to first remove the `loadBalancerSourceRanges` setting for the service ELB in config and run `hokusai [staging|production] update` to roll it out.
+Note that if you change DNS only be sure to first remove the `loadBalancerSourceRanges` setting for the service ELB in config and run `hokusai [staging|production] update` to roll it out.